dealien/VR-Camera-Handbook/getting-started.md

 ## Taking Out The Cameras

-Before you begin filming you want to make sure that all necessary pieces are accounted for.
+Before you begin filming you want to make sure that all necessary pieces are accounted for. <br>

 <div class="image-gallery">
     <a href="https://dealien.gitbooks.io/vr-camera-handbook/content/assets/handle_mount.png" class="image-gallery" target="_blank">